 “There have been lots of studies that have shown that kids in school with allergies have a really hard time concentrating,” Dr. Hong says.
 “Other studies have shown that these triggers can affect students so that they don’t perform to their best ability in sports.”

-Schools and classrooms may have environmental allergens such as pollen, mold and dust mites — allergy and asthma triggers that can cause adverse reactions in susceptible kids.
-All these things can affect your child’s allergies and make their symptoms worse, Dr. Hong says.
+Schools and classrooms may have environmental allergens such as pollen, mold and dust mites, which can trigger allergy and asthma symptoms in kids.
+All these things can affect your child’s performance in school and make their symptoms worse, Dr. Hong says.

 Dr. Hong encourages parents to be an advocate for their child’s health.